 Veterinary Care

 Routine veterinary care for Birmans costs $242–$550 per year.
 This covers annual check-ups, vaccinations, and preventative treatments.
-Birmans are generally healthy but can be prone to generally healthy.
+Birmans are generally healthy, hardy, and have low risks of major breed-specific genetic diseases.
 Unexpected emergencies can add thousands in a single visit.

 Pet Insurance

 Pet insurance for a Birman costs $264–$528 per year.
-Given the breed’s predisposition to generally healthy, insurance is worth considering.
-An emergency visit can cost $2,000 to $5,000 — far more than a year’s premiums.
+Although Birmans are generally healthy, unexpected accidents or illnesses can still happen.
+Insurance is worth considering since an emergency visit can cost $2,000 to $5,000 — far more than a year's premiums.

 Grooming